scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 -   You have granular control over the session pool size, max errors, etc. See :ref:`optimize-sessions` and :ref:`session-configs`.

-However, scrapy-zyte-api session management is not a replacement for :ref:`server-managed sessions <zapi-session-contexts>` or :ref:`client-managed sessions <zapi-session-id>`:
+However, plugin-managed sessions are not a replacement for :ref:`Zyte-managed sessions <zapi-session-contexts>` or :ref:`user-managed sessions
+<zapi-session-id>`:

--   :ref:`Server-managed sessions <zapi-session-contexts>` offer a longer life time than the :ref:`client-managed sessions <zapi-session-id>` that scrapy-zyte-api session management uses, so as long as you do not need one of the scrapy-zyte-api session management features, server-managed sessions can be significantly more efficient (fewer total sessions needed per crawl).
+-   :ref:`Zyte-managed sessions <zapi-session-contexts>` offer a longer life time than the :ref:`user-managed sessions <zapi-session-id>` that plugin-managed sessions use, so as long as you do not need one of the features of plugin-managed sessions, Zyte-managed sessions can be significantly more efficient (fewer session-initialization requests needed per crawl).

-    Zyte API can also optimize server-managed sessions based on the target website.
-With scrapy-zyte-api session management, you need to :ref:`handle optimization yourself <optimize-sessions>`.
+    Zyte API can also optimize Zyte-managed sessions based on the target website.
+With plugin-managed sessions, you need to :ref:`handle optimization yourself <optimize-sessions>`.

--   :ref:`Client-managed sessions <zapi-session-id>` offer full control over session management, while scrapy-zyte-api session management removes some of that control to provide an easier API for supported use cases.
+-   :ref:`User-managed sessions <zapi-session-id>` offer full control over session management, while plugin-managed sessions remove some of that control to provide an easier API for supported use cases.

 .. _enable-sessions: